nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 });
 ```

-We would never be able to access the `widgetApp` object from out devtools because it would be scoped to the anonymous handler for the ready event!
+...then we would never be able to access the `widgetApp` object from our devtools, because it would be scoped to the anonymous handler for the ready event.

 Exposing it before the document ready allows us to play around with the object in the console.

 ### Practice